-This piece (video, photos, and article) is an assignment for HEREYOUARE magazine.
+This is a photo and story assignment for HEREYOUARE magazine.
 It was first published in May 2019.

 Squeezed in between widely known acts such as Kanye West’s Sunday service and Ariana Grande’s pop deluge, the British rapper Little Simz made her début at a big US stage at Coachella 2019.
 It was an important step for her career but also a milestone for a new wave of rap and grime artists from the UK.
 Years after we have been introduced to Skepta’s harsh lyrics and Stormzy’s unique prosodie, the British hip hop game is alive and several female artists are leading their way to the top.

 Many of those artists, like Little Simz herself, were born or are based in England’s capital city.
 While IAMDDB’s soulful mix of jazz and rap was bred in Manchester and the spitting-fire tongue of Lady Leshurr is rooted in Birmingham, London’s numerous music venues and label headquarters, along with its diverse urban life, are still fertile ground for artists who navigate the open sea of hip hop.
 Ms Banks, Nadia Rose and Flohio are some of the other female rappers that have a close connection to the city and are often seen in 2019’s top lists.

 “It is not so much that there is a scene of female rappers, I would just say that there is a hip hop scene and there are very talented women rappers in it”, says Shay D, a Persian-British rapper born in London.
 “There is so much essence when a female’s voice is in hip hop because it cancels out misogyny, it cancels out the violence, it cancels out the objectifying of a woman because of what she looks like.”